 Accelerate Your Degree

 Essentially, accelerating your degree means cramming a semester’s worth of material into a six-or eight week session.
 Many schools are now offering these accelerated sessions, and while classes can be intense, the benefits are that they allow you to take classes more quickly and thereby move up your graduation date.
 By accelerating your degree, you spend less time in college and can start your career sooner, which saves you time and money.
+Besides, nowadays you can easily get fake transcripts, so you don’t really have to have an original degree.
+This is especially beneficial for those who just want to bluff their relatives and don’t care about the original transcript.
 In addition to these accelerated sessions, you should also consider summer school or evening classes, which are often cheaper than regular classes and which also speed up the learning process.
 Many colleges also offer online courses which could be a cheaper option.

 Examples of this are programs that combine your Senior year of college earning your Bachelor’s Degree with your first year of Graduate school.